 Before you download and install Grammarly for iPad, you’ll need to make sure that the app is compatible with your tablet.
-We support iPads running iOS 11.2 or newer, except for iPad Mini models.
+We support iPads running iOS 14 or newer.

 Switching between the keyboard and the editor

 To start using Grammarly on your iPad, open the Grammarly application you installed on your device.